-If Mr. Simon's contract is not renewed at the end of its term on June 30, 2019 on equal or more favorable terms, Mr. Simon will be entitled to: (i) any base salary earned, but unpaid, for services rendered to the Company prior to the date of termination; (ii) three years' annual salary, three years' average annual bonus paid to Mr. Simon over the two immediately preceding fiscal years and three years' long time incentive compensation paid to Mr. Simon over the immediately preceding fiscal year; (iii) all options and other stock awards previously granted, but unvested, shall become fully vested and (iv) continued participation in all of the Company's medical, dental and vision plans until the third anniversary of his termination.
+If Mr. Simon's contract is not renewed at the end of its term on June 30, 2019 on equal or more favorable terms, Mr. Simon will be entitled to: (i) any base salary earned, but unpaid, for services rendered to the Company prior to the date of termination; (ii) three years' annual salary and three years' average annual bonus paid to Mr. Simon over the two immediately preceding fiscal years; (iii) all options and other stock awards previously granted, but unvested, shall become fully vested and (iv) continued participation in all of the Company's medical, dental and vision plans until the third anniversary of his termination.
 In this instance, Mr. Simon would be entitled to receive approximately \$56,979,000.

-Mr. Simon has also agreed not to compete with us for a period of three years following the termination of his employment, if such termination was a "termination without cause", a "termination for good reason," a "termination not for good reason" or a non-renewal of Mr. Simon's contract.
+Mr. Simon has also agreed not to compete with us for a period of three years following the termination of his employment, if such termination was a "termination without cause", a "termination for good reason," or a non-renewal of Mr. Simon's contract.
 Mr. Simon has agreed to customary provisions regarding confidentiality and proprietary rights.